apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 to use JSF2 runtime.

-8) "Standalone Sample" : Shows usage of OpenWebBeans in Stadnalone Swing Application.
+8) "Standalone Sample" : Shows usage of OpenWebBeans in Standalone Swing Application.
 Look at "OpenWebBeans in Java SE" section.

 Configuring and Running the Applications: